Gnolam/weather-fun-project/wiki/specs.md

 ## Working notes
 Year part is ignored in the simulation.
 Only part of the year and part of the day

+We consider altitude to be within `troposphere` - before 11km.
+Otherwise the relationship alt-temp is not monotonic "Calculate the temperature at the altitude of your choice in the troposphere.
+Temperatures in the troposphere drop an average of 6.5 degrees C per kilometer" ~  https://sciencing.com/tutorial-calculate-altitude-temperature-8788701.html